matrix-org/matrix-spec-proposals/proposals/2801-untrusted-event-data.md

 have different ideas as to which events are "valid", then their concepts of the room state can begin to drift, and the room can eventually become "split-brained".
-This makes it hard to simply say, for example, "`m.room.member` events with a non-string `displayname` are invald and should not form part of the room state": we have a risk that some servers will accept the event, and some will not.
+This makes it hard to simply say, for example, "`m.room.member` events with a non-string `displayname` are invalid and should not form part of the room state": we have a risk that some servers will accept the event, and some will not.